-We first analyzed the association between TM6SF2 and the activation of human HSCs.
+This author first analyzed the association between TM6SF2 and the activation of human HSCs.
 Intracellular aSMA mRNA expression in LX-2 cells was suppressed by TM6SF2 overexpression, and its expression was increased by knocking down TM6SF2.
 While aSMA expression in TM6SF2-knocked down cells was 1.5~2.0-fold elevated compared to control cells in both mRNA and protein levels.
 Since similar results were observed in the other experiments, these data suggest that TM6SF2 negatively regulates HSC activation.

-Then we analyzed the impact of TM6SF2 on HSC activation via TGF-β signaling.
-Although intracellular αSMA expression in both control cells and TM6SF2 over-expressed cells was significantly up-regulated by TGF-β treatment, αSMA expression in TM6SF2 over-expressed LX-2 cells was significantly lower than that in control LX-2 cells after TGF-β treatment.
+Then I analyzed the impact of TM6SF2 on HSC activation via TGF- β 1 signaling.
+Although intracellular α SMA expression in both control cells and TM6SF2 over-expressed cells was significantly up-regulated by TGF- β 1 treatment, α SMA expression in TM6SF2 over-expressed LX-2 cells was significantly lower than that in control LX-2 cells after TGF- β 1 treatment.
 Similar results were observed in TM6SF2 knock down cells.
-A similar tendency was also observed in intracellular collagen type 1 α1 expression measured using real time PCR.
-These results indicate that lower TM6SF2 expression could activate HSCs and that TGF-β could enhance this HSC activation.
+A similar tendency was also observed in intracellular collagen type 1 α 1 expression measured using real time PCR.
+These results indicate that lower TM6SF2 expression could activate HSCs and that TGF- β 1 could enhance this HSC activation.

-When TM6SF2 wild type or mutant type (E167K) were overexpressed in LX-2 cells, intracellular aSMA in LX-2 cells that overexpressed wild type TM6SF2 decreased more than those that overexpressed mutant TM6SF2.
-Furthermore, aSMA expression in TM6SF2-mutant-overexpressed LX-2 cells increased to similar levels as control LX-2 cells after treatment with TGF-6.
-Although the precise regulation of TM6SF2 in HSCs could not be determined in this study, our results suggest that the TM6SF2 E167K isoform affects HSC sensitivity by enhancing the response to TGF-6.
+Overexpression of wild type TM6SF2 in LX-2 cells resulted in greater intracellular αSMA decrease than mutant TM6SF2 overexpressed cells.
+Furthermore, αSMA expression in TM6SF2-mutant-overexpressed LX-2 cells increased to similar levels as control LX-2 cells after treatment with TGF-61.
+Although the precise regulation mechanism of TM6SF2 in HSCs is yet to be determined, our results suggest that the TM6SF2 E167K isoform affects HSC sensitivity by enhancing the response to TGF-61.